Fogh/DigitalOcean-Alfred/README.md

 ## Setup

-* Use the keyword `digi api` to set your API key.
+* Use the keyword `do api` to set your API key.
-* Use the keyword `digi client` to set your client ID.
+* Use the keyword `do client` to set your client ID.

 ## Contribute